 Chapter 8: Optimizing Power Pivot Models for Power View

-Chapter 9: Creating Standard Reports with Power View
+Chapter 9: Creating Standard Visualizations with Power View

-Chapter 10: Creating Interactive Reports with Power View
+Chapter 10: Creating Interactive Dashboards with Power View

 Part III – Exploring and presenting Data with Power Query and Power Map